Algebraic topology of $G_2$ manifolds: Introduction

 In the next section we survey relevant results from algebraic topology of these spaces.
-Most of these results are elementary, folklore or already known (e.g. \cite{borel}, \cite{mimura}, \cite{zhou}), but some results and the application are new.
+Most of these results are elementary, folklore or already known (e.g. \cite{borel}, \cite{mimura}, \cite{zhou}), but some results and the application in Section \S\ref{hlpair} are new.
+There are also other applications e.g. \cite{ku}.
 For the sake of completeness we decided to collect them here in a self contained way to be easily accessible for future usage in calibrated geometry.

-This work is supported by NSF RTG grant RC$100344$.
+This work was partially supported by NSF (National Science Foundation) grant DMS-1065879, FRG-1065827 and T\"ubitak (Turkish science and research council) grant {$\sharp$}114F320.
 Thanks to \.I. \"Unal for some useful discussions.